 How to Choose a Collagen Powder

-When choosing a collagen powder it’s important to keep the above two factors in mind – does it come from organic sources and is it hydrolyzed?
+When choosing a collagen powder it’s important to keep the above two factors in mind – does it come from natural sources and is it hydrolyzed?
 However, it’s also important to know what types of collagen are in your collagen powder.

 As a medical doctor, I can tell you many of the collagen powders on the market simply do not work!
 I have personally struggled with choosing a natural collagen powder.
 That is why, after doing months of research, I formulated my Collagen Protein powder and Spectrum 5 Collagen™.
-Both of my collagen powders are hydrolyzed for easy absorption in the bloodstream and come from organic sources.
+Both of my collagen powders are hydrolyzed for easy absorption in the bloodstream and come from natural sources.
 So how do you choose which is the best collagen powder for you?